 Appears under your feet.

-of your depth and out of your mind,
+You slip out of your depth and out of your mind,

 With your fear flowing out from behind,